AndreevAE/hackatomsk2017-Jack_siberian/README.md

 # game logic

-hard version - like (it you can use like .h library): durak.cpp more hard version - easy_game.cpp
+hard version (it you can use like .h library): durak.cpp more hard version - easy_game.cpp